alimness/sabbath-school-resources/src/en/aij/2026-01-pr-tg/05/07-mission-story.md

 ---

 {"style": {"text": {"size": "sm"}}}
-_This story is adapted from “Hadassah’s Discovery” by Charlotte Ishkanian, Adventist Mission Children’s Magazine, copyright © 2011 General Conference of Seventh-day Adventists®.
-Used and adapted by permission._
+This story is adapted from “Hadassah’s Discovery” by Charlotte Ishkanian, _Adventist Mission Children’s Magazine_, copyright © 2011 General Conference of Seventh-day Adventists®.
+Used and adapted by permission.